5T33Z0/Clover-Crate/CPU/README.md

 ## Latency
 Describes the delay for entering the `C3` state.
 The critical value is **0x3E8** = **1000**.
 Below 1000, Speedstep is enabled, above 1000, it does not turn on.
 On real Macs, it is always set to **0x03E9** (1001) which disables Speedstep.
 On Hacks, we can choose if we want to behave it like a Mac or if we want to turn on power management.
 A reasonable value for the latter is **0x00FA** (250), which is found on some laptops (MacPro5.1 = 17, MacPro6.1 = 67, iMac13.2 = 250).

-## C2, C4, C6 (deprecated)
-Parameters related to C-state.
-This section is deprecated and has since been moved to &rarr; [**ACPI**](https://github.com/5T33Z0/Clover-Crate/tree/main/ACPI#enable-c2-c4-c6-and-c7)

-- `C2`: Set to false on modern computers
-- `C4`: According to the specification, either use C3 or C4.
-We choose C4.
-For Ivy Bridge, set it to false.
-- `C6`: only for mobile computers.
-However, you can try to enable it on desktops as well.
-Set to true for Ivy Bridge and Haswell CPUs.

-Note that with these C-States, people often complain about issues with sound/graphics and sleep.
-So be careful, or exclude them altogether.

-## QEMU
-When testing Clover in the QEMU virtual machine, developers discovered that it did not correctly emulate the Intel CPU.
-As a temporary measure, this key was created.

 ## QPI
 In the System Profiler, this value is called Processor Bus Speed or simply "Bus Speed".
 For Clover, an algorithm has been developed to calculate the correct value based on data sheets from Intel.
 In the source code of the `AppleSmbios` kernel, two methods of setting this value are available: the value either exists in SMBIOS already, prescribed by the manufacturer, or Bus Speed x4 is simply calculated.
 After much debate, this value has been added to the config - write what you like (in MHz).